 The US economy showed surprising vigour in 2023, illustrated by +2,5% yearly annual growth driven by the resilience of household consumption and the good figures of business investment.
 Thus, we have gradually ruled out the event of a recession induced by the cumulative monetary tightening.
-Despite a slowdown (+0.3% d/q v. +0.8% in Q4 2023), the GDP has expanded again in Q1 2024, driven by contributions from household consumption and investment.
+Despite a slowdown (+0.3% q/q v. +0.8% in Q4 2023), the GDP has expanded again in Q1 2024, driven by contributions from household consumption and investment.
 Our baseline scenario implies a +2.5% rate of growth for 2024, enabled by the very positive carryover effect from 2023 and an expected increase in real incomes.
-While the inflation peak was reached in mid-2022, Q1 2024 data have not allowed to gain more confidence regarding a rapid return of the CPI to its target.
-We forecast inflation to stand at +3.5% y/y in Q4 2024.
+While the inflation peak was reached in mid-2022, Q1 2024 data have raised some concerns before an improvement in Q2.
+We forecast inflation to stand at +2.8% y/y in Q4 2024.
 This picture paves the way for a modest easing of its monetary policy by the Fed, which could start cutting rates progressively as the end of the year, with one rate cut in 2024.